 So like this.
 So in code, we are going to loop through our groups around that outer ring.
 So every circle is a group.

 We will create a dispatch block and schedule our animation.

+And then within the block, we will animate the alpha of the group, and it will fade in.
 So it's a very simple, but you get a cool effect.